Royal Malaysia Police: Mounted Police Unit

 Mounted Police Unit was formed in 1882 by Captain R.S.F Walker when he was appointed as Deputy Commissioner of Perak Police.
 At the beginning of its formation, this unit has been given the responsibility to eliminate the rampant robbers in Segenting Kamunting, Perak.
 In 1915, this unit expanded its role as a Personal Guard to DYMM Sultan of Perak.
 Members of the Mounted Police Unit at that time consisted of those seconded from the Malay States Guides Force.

 Malaysian Control Centre

+The Malaysian Control Centre PDRM, or the Polis Diraja Malaysia (Royal Malaysia Police) Control Centre, serves as a central hub for coordinating and managing law enforcement activities across Malaysia.
+The Control Centre plays a crucial role in various law enforcement operations, including emergency response, traffic management, crime prevention, and disaster management.
+It serves as a communication and coordination center where information from various sources, such as emergency calls, surveillance cameras, and field reports, is gathered, analyzed, and acted upon in real-time.

 Marine Operations Force

 The Marine Operations Force or Pasukan Gerakan Marin is the Marine Police division tasked with maintaining law and order and co-ordinating search and rescue operations in the Malaysian Maritime Zone and on the high seas.
 Its responsibility was to maintain security at the parts in Penang and the Straits of Johor.
 On 6 February 2009, the name of Malaysian Marine Police was changed and known as Pasukan Gerakan Marin (English: Marine Operations Force).
 The rename of the organisation was launched by the Minister of Home Affair, Dato' Seri Syed Hamid Albar at PULAMAR (Abbreviation of Pusat Latihan Marin or Marine Police Training Centre), Tampoi, Johor Bahru and witness by Tan Sri Musa Hassan, the Inspector General of Police and all senior police officers and the media.

 It operates from five regional bases around the peninsula and East Malaysia.
 Each of these regional bases are organised similarly to the Neighbourhood Police Centres of the land divisions, and conduct patrols within their maritime sectors.
 The PGM conducts round-the-clock patrols in Malaysian territorial waters from its five regional bases, in an area of more than 142, 393 km2 and 450, 233 km2 for EEZ as well as 4490 km for the coastlines.
 It is also responsible for maintaining law and order on most of Malaysia's islands.
 The PGM use 15 PZ class patrol boats, 33 PX class, 68 PA/PT/PC/PLC and 4 PSC/PGR/PAR class patrol boats.
 The branch have five main bases, 11 small bases and 24 forward bases.